scicloj/clojisr/doc/choices.md

 In this project, we wish to create an abstration that can use more than one possible backend.
 Most of the code is backend-agnostic.

-The first implementation will use Rserve, inspired by the successful experience of Rincanter forks and Rojure.
+The first implementation uses Rserve, inspired by the successful experience of Rincanter forks and Rojure.

-In the near future, we plan to add Renjin support.
+Basic support for a Renjin (pure-JVM R) backend has been added too.
 There are several reasons for this to be potentially useful, eventhough Renjin's coverage of R packages is lacking.
 One is being pure-JVM.
 Another is that seems to allow a shorter route to embrace a larger part of the R language on the Clojure side, compared to Rserve.
 Rserve's API, for example, does not support concepts such as R environments, which are supported on Renjin, since it is a full implementation of R base language in the JVM.
 Another is potential performance improvements, at least in some cases.

 Later, we may possibly try FastR.
 After some [basic exerperiments](https://github.com/scicloj/fastr-examples), this seems to be a more difficult story.
 As Clojure is not one of the [Truffle](https://github.com/oracle/graal/tree/master/truffle)-based languages of GraalVM, it is kind of a second-class citizen in terms of interop possibilities -- some data-conversion steps are required to communicate with other languages, and to support decent interaction with R's type system, some work will be required.